La Haye Sainte

-La Haye Sainte was defended by about 400 German troops during the Battle of Waterloo.
-They were hopelessly outnumbered by attacking French troops but held out until the late afternoon when they retired because their ammunition had run out.
-If Napoleon Bonaparte's army had captured La Haye Sainte earlier in the day, almost certainly he would have broken through the allied centre and defeated the Duke of Wellington's army.
+La Haye Sainte was defended by about 400 King's German Legion troops during the Battle of Waterloo.
+Being greatly outnumbered by attacking French forces, the defenders held out until the late afternoon when they retired as their ammunition had run out.
+If Napoleon Bonaparte's army had captured La Haye Sainte earlier in the day, he would have almost certainly broken through the allied centre and defeated the Duke of Wellington's army.

 The capture of La Haye Sainte in the early evening then gave the French the advantage of a defensible position from which to launch a potentially decisive attack on the Allied centre.
 However, Napoleon was too late—by this time, Blücher and the Prussian army had arrived on the battlefield and the outnumbered French army was defeated.

-Strategic importance
+History

+La Haye Sainte was originally built before 1536.
+Much of the complex was rebuilt in the 1700s.

+Battle of Waterloo

 The road leads from La Belle Alliance, where Napoleon had his headquarters on the morning of the battle, through where the centre of the French front line was located, to a crossroads on the ridge which is at the top of the escarpment and then on to Brussels.
 The Duke of Wellington placed the majority of his forces on either side of the Brussels road behind the ridge on the Brussels side.
 This kept most of his forces out of sight of the French artillery.

-During the night from the 17th to the 18th, the main door to the courtyard of the farm was used as firewood by the occupying troops.
-Therefore, when the King's German Legion (KGL) was stationed in the farm at the morning of the battle they had to hastily fortify La Haye Sainte.

-The troops were the 2nd Light Battalion KGL commanded by Major Georg Baring, and part of the 1st Light Battalion KGL.
-During the battle, they were supported by the 1/2 Nassau Regiment and the light company of the 5th Line Battalion KGL.
-The majority of these troops were armed with the Baker rifle with grooved barrels, as opposed to the normal Brown Bess musket of the British Army.
-The French troops also used muskets which were quicker to load than the Baker rifle but the latter was more accurate and had about twice the range of a musket.

 Both Napoleon and Wellington made crucial mistakes about La Haye Sainte as it was fought over and around during most of the day.
 Napoleon failed to allocate enough forces to take the farm earlier in the day while Wellington only realized the strategic value of the position when it was almost too late.

+Defensive preparations

+Wellington ordered the 2nd Light Infantry Battalion of the King’s German Legion, commanded by Major Georg Baring, to garrison La Haye Sainte the evening before the battle.
+Upon arriving at 19:30 amidst heavy rain, Baring ordered the men to begin fortifying the farm complex for defence, in anticipation of an attack the next morning.

+Defensive preparations began again before dawn, however it was found the main door to the courtyard of the farm was removed for use as firewood by the occupying troops during the night.
+In addition, there were few suitable tools to construct defences and Baring's pioneers had been sent to aid the fortification of the nearby Hougoumont farmhouse.
+This meant that the strengthening of the farm’s defences would have to be largely improvised.

+The majority of the King's German Legion troops were armed with the Baker rifle with rifled barrels, as opposed to the standard smoothbore Brown Bess musket of the British Army.
+The French troops also used muskets which were quicker to load than the Baker rifle but the latter was more accurate and had about twice the range of a musket.